Mineral Rights in Pennsylvania: What Owners Need to Know

 The Marcellus Shale

-The Marcellus Shale formation underlies much of Pennsylvania and is one of the largest natural gas deposits in the world.
+The Marcellus Shale formation underlies much of Pennsylvania and is one of the largest natural gas formations in the United States.
 Horizontal drilling in the Marcellus has produced enormous volumes of natural gas, and leasing activity has been intense in the northern and southwestern parts of the state.

 If your minerals are in a Marcellus-active area, they may be significantly more valuable than you think, even if there's no current production on your specific tract.
 Proximity to existing wells and pipeline infrastructure affects value.